 Born in 1956 to a family that kept or were involved with chickens, rabbits, dogs, cats, goats and horses and indulged in all manner of country pursuits, it is perhaps not at all surprising that Jeremy took the lifestyle route he did.
-It was, though, the encouragement of a rural studies teacher and an English teacher that made Jeremy determined to pursue a career which encapsulated all his and his family’s interests and hobbies.
+It was, though, the encouragement of both a rural studies teacher and an English master that made Jeremy determined to pursue a career which encapsulated all his and his family’s interests and hobbies.

 Initially educated in West Yorkshire, Jeremy graduated with a distinction in Game and Sporting Management from the Hampshire College of Agriculture before moving to the grouse moors of North Yorkshire until given the opportunity to single-handedly manage a Surrey pheasant shoot – from where he was head-hunted and subsequently employed on a West Sussex estate for 20 years.
-Even now, Jeremy returns to the UK during the winter in order to act as shoot captain on a prestigious southern sporting estate where he hosts several shooting days throughout the season.
+While no longer directly involved with keepering, Jeremy's services are still in demand on a prestigious southern sporting estate where he hosts several shooting days throughout the season.

 His interest in writing has always been with him and his first published piece was a prize-winning letter to Woman magazine whilst still at school!
 His first rural-orientated article was published in 1976 and his first book followed a decade later.
 In the intervening time, Jeremy has written innumerable magazine and newspaper articles, and well over 30 book titles (all of which can be seen on the 'List of Works' page).

 In the late 1980s/early 1990s, he had a brief flirtation with the radio and television media and, amongst other things, contributed to BBC2’s Tracks programme, ITV’s Country Ways, Radio 4’s The Countryside in… series.
 In addition, he was responsible for a 'one-off' series of short programmes entitled All In A Day’s Rest where he talked with well-known personalities about their outdoor interests and passions.

 Lifestyle and interests